alphastrata/rustwari/README.md

 Options:
+  -q, --quiet                          Enjoy a silent app with nothing more than a progressbar
-  -q, --quiet                          Enjoy a silent app with nothing more than a progressbar -v, --verbose                        Not reccomended unless developing --open                           Open the image after completing it's retrival, always run on oneshot.
+      --hypr                           Enjoy a silent app with nothing more than a progressbar -v, --verbose                        Not reccomended unless developing
-  --oneshot <ONESHOT>              Get one, and only one specific image from Himawari8's dataset.
-You must use the DDMMYYYY HHMMSS format, for example: rustwari --oneshot "2018-08-18 09:00"
-  #would be 9am on the 18th Aug 2018
+      --completed-dir <COMPLETED_DIR>  <WIP>Override the `completed` dir in your existing config file -c, --config-file <CONFIG_FILE>      <WIP>If you have a specific path to the config.yml this app uses to provide specific paths to where you want temporary, and, completed Images stored
+  -r, --resize                         Resize the image after processing, default is false
+      --open                           Open the image after completing it's retrival --oneshot <ONESHOT>              Get the entry for YYYY-MM-DD HH:MM, note you'll need to wrap it all in ' or "s --backup                         Do you want the app to backup used backgrounds to an alternative directory?
   -h, --help                           Print help
   -V, --version                        Print version
 ```

 So, for a oneshot (which automatically wil try to open the downloaded image)